Most Dangerous Jobs in Maryland

 - Record all of your medical treatments, appointments and medications you’re prescribed.

 - Don’t return to work unless your doctor clears you.

 - Don’t sign anything from the insurance company or agree to any settlements.

 The Maryland Workers’ Compensation Process

-A decision will be reached in your case and an approval or denial will be issued.
+A decision will be reached in your case, and an approval or denial will be issued.
 If you are denied benefits, there’s still hope for your claim.
-Many claims for workers’ compensation benefits are initially denied but approved on appeal.
+Many claims for workers’ compensation benefits are initially denied, but then approved on appeal.